surya057/AEM-site-optimization/aem-site-optimization/README.md

 This is an AEM PoC project to test Prefetch, prerendering and preconnect functionality.

-To know more about above-mentioned tags read this article - https://www.keycdn.com/blog/resource-hints
+To know more about above-mentioned tags please read this article - https://www.keycdn.com/blog/resource-hints

 This project allows a content editor to configure link tags in AEM page properties.